-Ultrasound Topic: General health words

-Meaning A test that shows inside your body.
-A specially trained person called a sonographer puts a special machine on your skin and the machine can look through the skin to show if there is something wrong or sickness inside your body.
-Ultrasounds can also show how well a baby is growing.
-This test does not hurt.
-They use a cold jelly on the skin with the machine, but it wipes off easily.

-Similar words Scan

-Umbilical cord Topic: Body parts (anatomy)

-Meaning The umbilical cord is the tube that connects a baby to its mother before it is born.
-The umbilical cord comes from the placenta which is on the inside edge of the mother's uterus.
-It has two arteries and one vein that supply the baby with oxygen and food through the mother's blood.
-After the baby is born the umbilical cord is cut.
-The end that is attached to the baby shrivels up and falls off, leaving the baby's belly button.

-Similar words Belly button cord

-Umbilicus Topic: Body parts (anatomy)

-Meaning The umbilicus is the small hole in the middle of your tummy.

-Similar words Navel; belly button

-Unconscious Topic: Sickness

-Meaning When someone 'passes out' or is asleep but you can't wake them up.
-This can be because of drugs or alcohol, or head injury, or other sicknesses that can affect the brain.

-Similar words Passed out, sleeping

-Upper jaw Topic: Body parts (anatomy)

-Meaning The maxilla is the upper jaw.
-Your top teeth sit in your maxilla.

-Similar words Maxilla; jaw
+Ultrasound Topic: General health words Meaning person called your skin and to show if the your body.
+Ult growing.
+This ows inside your body.
+A specially trained a sonographer puts a special machine on the machine can look through the skin re is something wrong or sickness inside trasounds can also show how well a baby is test does not hurt.
+They use a cold jelly on the machine, but it wipes off easily.
+Similar words Scan Umbilical cord Topic: Body parts (anatomy) Meaning mother before the placenta w uterus.
+It has t baby with oxy After the baby cord is the tube that connects a baby to its it is born.
+The umbilical cord comes from which is on the inside edge of the mother's two arteries and one vein that supply the gen and food through the mother's blood.
+It is born the umbilical cord is cut.
+The end d to the baby shrivels up and falls off, leaving by button.
+Similar words Belly button cord Umbilicus Topic: Body parts (anatomy) Umbilicus Meaning The umbilicus tummy.
+Topic: Body parts (anatomy) is the small hole in the middle of your is the small hole in the middle of your Meaning tummy. is the small hole in the middle of your Meaning Similar words tummy.
+Navel; belly bu When someor them up.
+This is the small hole in the middle of your Meaning Similar words Unconscious tummy.
+Navel; belly bu When someor them up.
+This tton Topic: Sickness ne 'passes out' or is asleep but you can't wake can be because of drugs or alcohol, or head r sicknesses that can affect the brain.
+Meaning Similar words Unconscious Meaning tummy.
+Navel; belly bu When someor them up.
+This injury, or othe tton Topic: Sickness ne 'passes out' or is asleep but you can't wake can be because of drugs or alcohol, or head r sicknesses that can affect the brain.
+Meaning Similar words Unconscious Meaning Similar words tummy.
+Navel; belly bu When someor them up.
+This injury, or othe Passed out, sle is the small hole in the middle of your tton Topic: Sickness ne 'passes out' or is asleep but you can't wake can be because of drugs or alcohol, or head r sicknesses that can affect the brain.